 The Sierra Nevada mountain range is home to gorgeous vistas, abundant plant and animal life, and world-renowned locales.
 Snow melt from the mountains fills the rivers and reservoirs that sustain California’s economy and environment.

 Mountain meadows, in particular, are key habitats for many animal species because they provide water and shade during the dry summer season.
-Approximately two-thirds of California’s birds and amphibians depend upon meadows and the niches they create; during summer months, montane meadows are considered the single most important habitat in the Sierra Nevada for birds.
+Approximately two-thirds of California’s birds and over half of the amphibians occur in the Sierra Nevada; during summer months, montane meadows and the niches they create there are considered the single most important habitat in the Sierra for birds.

 However, road-building, overuse of habitat, development and catastrophic wildfire have resulted in the widespread deterioration of the majority of the 10,000 meadows in the Sierra Nevada.